ChrstphrHll/npc_gen/students/Ramona Saida.md

 year: 3
 guild: Alderden
 partyID: 24
+tags:
+- Dragonborn
+- Druid
+- Exploration
+- 3rd
+- Alderden
 ---
 # Ramona Saida
 ---
 ### Description
 - 3rd year Dragonborn Druid in Alderden
-- short spines, Violet Red eyes, and green skin
+- short spines, Hazel eyes, and green skin
 - Is Predictable and Evil, and has Courage as their ideal

 ### Organizations